 By 1952 the brush ferrule underside warning label changed to a blue-green on white warning sticker reading “CAUTION Do not touch radioactive strip (under grid).
 Keep away from children.
 See instructions NUCLEAR PRODUCTS CO.
 COSTA MESA, CALIF.
 This STATIC-MASTER guaranteed until xxx 195x” with the month and year 1950, 1951, 1952, or 1953 rubber stamped onto the label.

 Right: early production 1-inch brushes from mid 1951 (dark handle), and early 1952 (37,986 bytes), in the collection of Company Seven.

 Click on image to see enlarged view (121,287 bytes).

-Their 3 inch brush bears similar labels with the STATIC-MASTER brand label is scaled for the wider brush ferrule but with an identical warning and expiration date sticker as that affixed to their 1 inch brushes.
+By then their 3-inch brush bears similar labels with the STATIC-MASTER brand label is scaled for the wider brush ferrule but with an identical warning and expiration date sticker as that affixed to their 1-inch brushes.
 In the Summer of 1952 the top label sticker was changed so that it reads simply STATICMASTER, as does the lid of the red packing carton; the set then selling for $4.95.

 The change of labeling appears to have had something to do with a Federal Trade Commission Decision dated 24 May 1956 published in their “Findings, Orders and Stipulations”, Volume 52, page 1785 where Kenneth A. Smith, identified as: